The most common small business strategy mistakes. And how to avoid them.

 Underestimating the Importance of Resource Allocation

 Far too often, the leaders of businesses routinely miscalculate the real impact of allocating resources poorly, especially in small doses.
-What seems like a few hundred bucks here or a couple hours there add up to dilute the efforts that would have been necessary to execute a great strategy well.
+What seems like a few hundred bucks here or a couple of hours there add up to dilute the efforts that would have been necessary to execute a great strategy well.

 From my experience, the source of this problem is fear of saying no. No to calls that don’t move the agenda forward.
 No to incessant, new ideas that aren’t in alignment with the strategy and end up distracting the team from moving forward.
 No to a new tech toy that seems too easy to implement.
 No to a cheap service that promises surefire results right away.
 These are all shiny objects pulling us away from the core plan we’ve developed.